|

 in for a couple of week's hard work and then went back home.

-in NY where all the vocal parts were recorded, mixed with the
+stayed in NY where all the vocal parts were recorded, mixed

-music at the Power station studios and the later legendary Media
+with the music at the Power station studios and the later

-it was because they wanted the better of two worlds.
+is unknown.
+Perhaps it was because they wanted the better

 As